Stroke RehabilitationSkip to the navigation

 What kinds of problems can people have after a stroke?

-Problems with not being aware of one side of your body.
-If you don't look to that side, you may
+- Problems with not being aware of one side of your body.

 Does a stroke cause permanent problems?